phelipetls/reportforce/docs/docs/user-guide/usage.md

 ```

 !!! note
-    This is, naturally, faster than the work around the 2000 row limit, with
-    the downside of the ouput being an Excel file.

-    But it still struggles if the report is huge.
-It may hang for a while until
+    This still struggles if the report is huge.
+It's common to hang for a while
-    it starts to be saved chunk by chunk.
+    until it starts to be saved chunk by chunk.

 ## Speeding up